 Nonprofit Succession Planning Tips

 I hope that you find this list helpful when creating the succession planning model for your board.
+Here's our own Shiv Narayanan with 6 tips for things to plan for during a nonprofit board transition:

 - To help the new leader, compile a list of all personal/professional connections that the board has and what information/projects they’re experts in.
 This will help the new leader know who to contact when executing projects.